arboleya/coffee-toaster/README.md

 		debug: 'www/js/app-debug.js'
 ````

-You can have a multi src folders as well, i.e:
+You can have a multi-source-folders as well, i.e:

 ````ruby